An autonomous community of self-supporting peers in recovery from addiction

 You can find more than a dozen alumni of our community that continue to reside near campus and focus on what they can pack into the stream of life.
 All practice self support and lead by example rather than by authority.
 Like the organization itself they live within their means, ask nothing of society and take personal responsibility for their existence.
 Surrounded by a worldwide recovery fellowship, they participate rather than isolate and cooperate rather than criticize.
 Today they represent a fellowship that supports, rather than solicits, the local economy.

-The Beach House Recovery model of self support and fair labor standards was designed as the antithesis of the traditional fundraising center.
-Getting well on your own dime is an experience that will change your life.
+The Beach House Recovery model of self support and fair labor standards was designed as the antithesis of the traditional non-profit center.
+The life of constant asking and taking only taught us there was never enough to feel satisfied at someone else’s expense.
+Getting well on your own dime is an experience you won’t want to miss.
+Take personal responsibility for your own existence, assume ownership of your own consequences, join us on the path of selfless service and you can become the man you were meant to be.
 The following pages will challenge everything you know about addiction recovery and the organizations that claim to promote it.

 God Shows Up When I’m Done With Me